barseghyanartur/django-elasticsearch-dsl-drf/QUICK_START.rst

 Create database tables
 ----------------------

-For now, just run create migrations and create a dozen of database records.
+For now, just run the migrations and create a dozen of database records in admin.

 .. code-block:: sh